Skip to main content

 See Tips for Parents

-People use twitter to communicate using short messages called tweets.
-These short messages are posted so that anyone that follows you on Twitter can read what you have to say.
-Twitter is available globally and is supported in 35 languages, giving extremists an international recruiting ground.
-Many extremist organizations use Twitter to issue statements and press releases, disseminate propaganda, and provide justification or encouragement for attacks.
-Recruiters can contact users that retweet their posts or leave favorable comments on their tweet.[3]
-Finally, extremists who have mobilized to violence can use Twitter nearly in real time to coordinate attacks.
+People use X, formerly known as Twitter, to communicate using short messages or images.
+These are posted so that anyone that follows you on X can read/see what you have to say.
+X is available globally and is supported in 35 languages, giving extremists an international recruiting ground.
+Many extremist organizations use X to issue statements and press releases, disseminate propaganda, and provide justification or encouragement for attacks.
+Recruiters can contact users that repost their posts or leave favorable comments on their posts.
+Finally, extremists who have mobilized to violence can use X nearly in real time to coordinate attacks.

 Required Age: 13 and up